joelverhagen/TorSharp/README.md

 In general, directory configuration values must be different from all of the other directories, except `TorSharpSettings.ZippedToolsDirectory` which should not be downloaded to in parallel by `TorSharpToolFetcher` but can be read from in parallel with multiple `TorSharpProxy` instances.
 Port configuration values need to all be unique.

+### How do I change what TorSharp logs?

+By default, TorSharp lets the tools (Tor, Privoxy) logs to the main process stdout and stderr.
+If you want to disable this behavior, set `TorSharpSettings.WriteToConsole` to `false`.
+If you want to intercept the output from the tools, attach to the `TorSharpProxy.OutputDataReceived` (for stdout) and `TorSharpProxy.ErrorDataReceived` (for stderr) events.
+In your event handler, you can log to some external source or enqueue the line for processing.
+The event handlers are fired from a task using the default task scheduler so this blocks one of the shared worker threads.
+Don't do too much heavy lifting there, I guess!
+If you want to know which tool sent the log message, look at the `DataEventArgs.ExecutablePath` property.

+For a full sample, see See this sample: [`samples/MultipleInstances/Program.cs`](https://github.com/joelverhagen/TorSharp/blob/release/samples/CustomLogging/Program.cs).

 ### Privoxy fetched by TorSharp fails to start?
 Try installing missing dependencies.

 It's possible some expected shared libraries aren't there.
 Try to look at the error message and judge which library needs to be installed from your distro's package repository.